Seyni Awa Camara: Exhibitions

-Camara made her exhibition debut in 1989 in the Magiciens de la Terre, Centre Georges Pompidou show at the La Grande Halle de la Villette in Paris France.
-Since then, she has had both solo and group exhibitions in France, Belgium, Italy, Spain, Norway, and other European countries.
-Camara's work has been exhibited in the United States only once, from 2005-2006 in The Contemporary African Art Collection (CAAC) of Jean Pigozzi.
-Most notably, Gallery Baronian in Brussels has organized several exhibitions of Seyni Awa Camara, in 2020, 2021, and April 2024.
+Camara made her exhibition debut in 1989 in the Magiciens de la Terre, Centre Georges Pompidou show at the La Grande Halle de la Villette in Paris, France.
+Later, she had both solo and group exhibitions in France, Belgium, Italy, Spain, Norway, and other European countries.
+Camara's work has been exhibited in the United States only once, from 2005 to 2006, in The Contemporary African Art Collection (CAAC) of Jean Pigozzi.
+Most notably, Gallery Baronian in Brussels has organized several exhibitions of Seyni Awa Camara in 2020, 2021, and April 2024.